djt3/tuitube/README.md

 - Removing all calls to system("clear") for smoother navigation

 ## Known bugs:
-- A couple related to the drawing and input, I will be completley optimising the drawing and input over the coming days, so no need to report these for now
--  if you have a bug report or suggestion please make an issue
+- None currently, if you have a bug report or suggestion please make an issue

 ## Installing
 Kiss linux: